 Click here to register as a volunteer.
-You’ll need to provide us with contact information and your availability on Saturday, October 22.
+You’ll need to provide us with contact information and your availability on October 28th & 29th.
 Starting at the beginning of October, the Doors Open Baltimore Volunteer Coordinator will be in touch with you via email with your site assignment and day-of logistics information.
-We need 200 volunteers this year to help us staff each of 60 sites, so please encourage your friends to volunteer as well.
+We need 200 volunteers this year to help us staff each of our 50+ sites, so please encourage your friends to volunteer as well.
 Volunteer registration closes on October 1st.

 Looking to immerse yourself in architecture, design, and Baltimore history?
 Want to share your love for Charm City with others?
 Doors Open Baltimore invites you to join our team of more than 200 volunteers who help make DOB one of Baltimore’s most exciting events.
 Go behind the scenes of the city’s most important buildings and see Baltimore like you’ve never seen it!
-All the excitement happens on Saturday, October 22, 2016.Sign up to become a volunteer
+All the excitement happens on October 28th & 29th, 2017.Sign up to become a volunteer

 Frequently Asked Questions